JR-Eagle/Transfer/README.md

 ### Abstarct

-As a protect practice of Image and Video Recognition Course in my master's program, I created a new dataset which is 400 isolated handwritten Chinese characters, written by 5 people.
-I named the dataset as CCT-4.
-Chinese characters have undergone many changes from ancient to modern.
-I selected 4 types of Chinese character to create the dataset.
-The new dataset consists of four types, Kin(bronze script), Ten(seal script), Kai(traditional Chinese), Kan(simplified Chinese).
-There are 20 different Chinese characters in each type, and the total number of 4 types is 80 Chinese characters.
-Everyone wrote 80 characters of four types.
-I performed classification experiments on the dataset based on a convolutional neural network and achieved a good result considering the complexity of the ancient Chinese character.
-I conducted the experiment as an attempt to provide a baseline for the performance of machine learning algorithms on the dataset.
+In the Image and Video Recognition course during my master's studies, I undertook a project that focused on the creation and analysis of a novel dataset named CCT-4.
+This dataset comprises 400 distinct handwritten instances of Chinese characters, provided by five individual contributors.
+Historically, Chinese scripts have evolved considerably from their ancient forms to contemporary versions.
+For the construction of this dataset, I meticulously selected four distinctive scripts: Kin (bronze script), Ten (seal script), Kai (traditional Chinese), and Kan (simplified Chinese).
+Each script contains 20 unique characters, summing up to 80 characters across all four categories.
+Each participant contributed by writing all 80 characters spanning the four script types.

+Subsequently, I employed a convolutional neural network to perform character classification on this dataset.
+Given the intricate nature of ancient Chinese scripts, the results were commendably accurate.
+This experiment aimed to establish a foundational benchmark for the efficacy of machine learning algorithms when applied to this dataset.

 # ◉Dataset introduction